irfanICMLL/inceptionV2_finetune/README.md

 ![alt text](https://github.com/simo23/inceptionV2_finetune/blob/master/training_tensorboard.png "tensorboard")

 You can notice severe overfitting due to the limited amount of training data.
+The training loss does not go to zero because of the label smoothing loss which is quite consistent.
+You can see that the network is well stable after ~30k iterations so I stopped the training.